agrc/metadata-asset-tracking-tool/metadata/recreation/ski_lifts.md

 ### What is the purpose of the dataset?

-This dataset is intended for cartography and general analytic purposes.
+This dataset is intended for general reference purposes.

 ### What does the dataset represent?